Physics-informed, Generative Adversarial Design of Funicular Shells: Materials and methods

 \subsection{Training database}

 To obtain a dataset large enough to train the GAN model, a database was created containing a total of 6,058 samples.
-For the purpose, a Python-based tool was developed to automate the geometry generation process, replicating Hooke's analogy, using the software Blender \cite{blender}.
+For the purpose, a Python-based procedural tool was developed to automate the geometry generation process, replicating Hooke's analogy, using the software Blender \cite{blender}.
 Each sample originated from a thin $10\times10$ m\textsuperscript{2} square plane, fixed at its corners, that could contain a central hole or not.
-A physics simulation was then performed in which the flat plane was assigned thin cloth properties, thus with no bending stiffness, and allowed to deform under gravitational load.
+A physics simulation was then performed in which the flat plane was assigned thin cloth properties, thus with a very low bending stiffness, and allowed to deform under gravitational load.
+Inspired by the work of Heinz Isler, the geometry is treated as fabric through a 3D mesh where the vertices are point masses with the edges between them acting as springs that resist stretching, shearing, and bending \cite{provot_a,provot_b,mezger}.

+The plates used to model our structure do not need to be strictly cable-supported, as will be seen later.
+The method itself will determine the associated membrane factor, aided by a finite element analysis.

 A lattice modifier with a predefined number of control points was used to obtain smooth, funicular-type structures with varying heights and shapes, similar to the examples shown in Fig. \ref{fig:shells}.
 The last frame of the simulation was captured and the extremities of each structure were trimmed to avoid sharp corners and simulate physical supports.
 The resulting mesh-based surface was exported as an STL file, subsequently converted into a parametric surface, and imported into Abaqus/Standard \cite{smith2009} for FEA.